 These fiesty fighters seem only to have recently inhabited the waters of Kipawa’s North Arm.
 Since they are active feeders during the day, they make for an exciting addition to the evening walleye bite.
 Anglers who target the bass do very well catching 18 and 20 inch lunkers.
 They will readily hit Mepps spinners tipped with a minnow, jigs or crank baits.
 Shallow rock shoals and points or sandy drop offs produce best.
 6 fish limit, and no size limit.
 It is a pretty incredible smallmouth fishery, without any signs of it having negatively affected the walleye population.

-New size limits come into effect for Zone 13, Reserve Kipawa.
+New size limits came into effect for Zone 13, Reserve Kipawa in 2016.
 Consult the Quebec Fishing Regulations.
 Be sure you know the new rules.